Iceland in the Cold War: 1959-1971: A period of stability in US-Icelandic relations

 During the 12-year reign of the Independence Party/Social Democratic Party coalition government, US-Icelandic relations were at their calmest.
 The government initiated major economic reforms that liberalized Iceland's economy and reduced Iceland's dependence on barter trade with the USSR.

 The Cod Wars

 The Cod Wars were a series of confrontations between the United Kingdom and Iceland regarding fishing rights in the North Atlantic.
 Each of the disputes ended with Iceland's victory.
 The final Cod War concluded with a highly favorable agreement for Iceland, as the United Kingdom conceded to a 200 nmi Icelandic exclusive fishery zone following threats that Iceland would leave NATO.
 As a result, British fishing communities lost access to rich areas and were devastated, with thousands of jobs lost.

 The term "cod war" was coined by a British journalist in early September 1958.
 None of the Cod Wars meets any of the common thresholds for a conventional war, though, and they may more accurately be described as militarized interstate disputes.
-There is only one confirmed death during the Cod Wars: an Icelandic engineer killed in the Second Cod War.
+There is only one confirmed death during the Cod Wars: an Icelandic engineer killed through accidental electrocution of his own equipment, in the Second Cod War, due to.